A super simple and easy tomato soup loaded with golden onions and tiny Acini di Pepe pasta, delivering bold wonderful flavor!

 I fell in love immediately, and after three servings, I was so stuffed I barely had room for dessert.

 A few things that make this Easy Tomato Soup different from other tomato soups is that the onions cook until golden, and my favorite tiny Acini di Pepe pasta is added.
-It’s thick and luscious.
+It’s thick, creamy, and luscious.

 Truly like no other I have ever had before.
-It’s so simple and delicious!
+It’s so simple and delicious and has become my go-to!

 Other soup recipes we love!